AndreaDiotallevi/andreadiotallevi.com/src/posts/how-to-format-a-well-formed-response-to-a-graphql-request/how-to-format-a-well-formed-response-to-a-graphql-request.md

 This document is presented to clarify intent, draw attention to potential edge-cases and pit-falls, and answer common questions that arise during implementation.

-In this article I will *copy* extracts of the documentation from the [section number 7](http://spec.graphql.org/draft/#sec-Response) on the GraphQL **response** and combine them with personal examples.
+In this article I will _copy_ extracts of the documentation from the [section number 7](http://spec.graphql.org/draft/#sec-Response) on the GraphQL **response** and combine them with personal examples.

 ## Response format

-> "When a GraphQL service receives a request, it must return a **well-formed response**.
-The service's response describes the result of executing the requested operation *if successful*, and describes any errors encountered during the request."
+> When a GraphQL service receives a request, it must return a **well-formed response**.
+The service's response describes the result of executing the requested operation _if successful_, and describes any errors encountered during the request.

 A response to a GraphQL operation must be a **map** containing one or all of the following keys: `errors`, `data` and `extensions`.